 “Virtual Schools: The Changing Landscape of K-12 Education in the U.S.”

 Toppin, Ian; Toppin, Sheila M. Education and Information Technologies, 2016.
 DOI:10.1007/s10639-015-9402-8.

-Summary: This paper looks at the challenges and benefits of virtual schools as a growing phenomenon in K-12 education.
-Among the benefits: Virtual schools cost less to operate than brick-and-mortar schools and students are able to do their work anywhere, any time.
+Summary: This paper looks at the challenges and benefits of online schools as a growing phenomenon in K-12 education.
+Among the benefits: Online schools cost less to operate than brick-and-mortar schools and students are able to do their work anywhere, any time.
 Some of the challenges: Inadequate government oversight, high student attrition and a lack of research about best practices.

 “Students with Special Health Care Needs in K-12 Virtual Schools”